Mid-late November, 1980--Chapman confesses to his wife, Gloria, his intention to kill John Lennon.

 He [Chapman] would seem to have been delivering or collecting something, which is strange for someone who allegedly knew no one in town.
 For he started on a half-hour journey that took him first of all back almost to his hostel, where he disappeared into a building on West 62nd Street for about five minutes, then across Central Park to the corner of East 65th Street and 2nd Avenue, where he disappeared for another few minutes, and then to the other side of town down in Greenwich Village where he got himself dropped off at the junction of Bleecker Street and 6th Avenue.

 Commentary: Contradictory reports of Snyder’s interview add more confusion to the events that transpired on that cab ride.
 The Post quoted him as saying that Chapman offered him a “snort” of cocaine on the trip.
 If so, that’s interesting in and of itself, since Chapman had been drug free since early adolescence.
-Moreover, how would he know where to get cocaine in Manhattan, or why he would have wanted it?
+Moreover, how would he know where to get cocaine in Manhattan?
+Why would he have wanted it?

 Others contend that The Post simply made up the cocaine story.
 These other sources quote Snyder claiming that Chapman was somehow in the joint employ of Mick Jagger and John Lennon as a courier.